Isaac Mayer Wise

-Rabbi Isaac Mayer Wise (29 March 1819, Lomnička – 26 March 1900, Cincinnati) was an American Reform rabbi, editor, and author.
-At his death he was called "the foremost rabbi in America".
+Isaac Mayer Wise (29 March 1819 – 26 March 1900) was an American Reform rabbi, editor, and author.

 Early life

 Wise was born on 29 March 1819 in Steingrub in Bohemia (today Lomnička, a part of Plesná in the Czech Republic).
-The son of Leo Weis, a schoolteacher, he received his early Hebrew education from his father and grandfather, later continuing his Hebrew and secular studies in Prague.
+He was the son of Löbl Doktor and Regina Weiss; since his parents weren't civilly married, he went by his mother's surname.
+He received his early Hebrew education from his father and grandfather, later continuing his Hebrew and secular studies in Prague.

 He may have received the hattarat hora'ah from the Prague bet din, composed of Rabbis Rapoport, Samuel Freund, and E. L. Teweles, or from Rabbi Falk Kohn, however there is debate as to whether he was an ordained rabbi at all.
 It was even a source of controversy with his intellectual rival, Rabbi David Einhorn.

 In 1843 he was appointed rabbi at Radneitz (now Radnice near Plzeň), where he remained for about two years.
-In 1846 Weis emigrated to the United States, arriving on July 23.
+In 1846 Weis emigrated to the United States, arriving on 23 July.
 He changed the spelling of his surname to Wise.

 Reforms in Albany

-In October, 1846, Wise was appointed rabbi of the Congregation Beth-El of Albany, New York.
+In October 1846, Wise was appointed rabbi of Congregation Beth-El of Albany, New York.
 His eight years in that position has been described as "crucial period of his existence" and his "storm and stress period".
 During this time, he conceived many of his later projects.
 Soon after his appointment, Wise began with reforms.
 His congregation was the first American synagogue to: